-In the facilities operation business, we will selectively invest in accommodations.
+In the asset management business, we will increase the assets under management in ORIX Asset Management Corporation and ORIX Real Estate Investment Advisors Corporation to expand our fee business.
+In the facilities operation business, we will continue to invest in hotels and inns by selecting those locations carefully.
 In operating our existing facilities, we believe ORIX can add value through providing attractive accommodations that our customers are satisfied with and want to revisit.